Silicon Valley Leadership Group

-The Silicon Valley Leadership Group (abbreviated SVLG) is a non-profit advocacy group in Silicon Valley, California, in the United States.
+The Silicon Valley Leadership Group (abbreviated SVLG) is an American non-profit advocacy group in Silicon Valley, California.
 Its members are businesses that operate in the valley and its purpose is to influence public policy relating to the valley.

 The organization was founded in 1978 by David Packard, co-founder of Hewlett-Packard, and represents more than 390 Silicon Valley's firms.

 History

 The group was founded as the Santa Clara County Manufacturers Group (SCCMG) by David Packard in 1978, later becoming the Silicon Valley Manufacturing Group.
 Like the Bay Area Council, it focused on regional politics.
 In the 1980s, it became the dominant business advocacy group in the Silicon Valley region, eclipsing chambers of commerce such as the San Jose Chamber of Commerce.
 By 1982, it counted 85 of the region's largest employers as members.
 In March 2005, it changed its name to Silicon Valley Leadership Group.
 Carl Guardino served as CEO from January 1997 through July 2020.
 On July 23, 2020, Ahmad Thomas was named the new CEO effective August 10, 2020.